stepski011/WineRecommender/README.md

 ## Modules

-Reference to scraping, importing to local database and matching retrieved data.
+Reference to scraping, importing to local database and matching retrieved data.Check the requirements files in order to start specific module of system.

 #### Scraping